cbaruselli/aminoacid/README.md

 <br>

 Aminoacid is an interactive game divided in two parts.
-The first one allows you to learn the structure of the 20 aminoacids and then test your knowledge with the game.
+The first one allows you to learn the structure of the 20 aminoacids and then test your knowledge with the game with two functionalities.
+One allows you to draw amino acids from their name and the other for naming amino acids according to their structure.

 ## 🔥 Usage